austinwilcox/insomnium/README.md

 ## Current Status

-Due to another related project, this repo is no longer being actively maintained.
-(You are welcomed to fork this and continue from here on)
+In my free time I plan to tinker and add features here and there as I need them.

 ## General

-I have removed user login, tracking, analytics, etc, from Insomnia so it is now a 100% local app.
+ArchGPT removed user login, tracking, analytics, etc, from Insomnia so it is now a 100% local app.
 (And runs faster!)

 ## Download

-Insomnium is available for Mac, Windows, Ubuntu, Debian, CentOS, Fedora and [can be downloaded here](https://github.com/ArchGPT/insomnium/releases).
-Insomnium is also [available on AUR for ArchLinux](https://aur.archlinux.org/packages/insomnium-bin).
+Insomnium is available for Mac, Windows, Ubuntu, Debian, CentOS, Fedora and (TODO UPDATE TO THIS REPO)[can be downloaded here](https://github.com/ArchGPT/insomnium/releases).
+Insomnium is also (TODO CREATE PACKAGE ON AUR?)[available on AUR for ArchLinux](https://aur.archlinux.org/packages/insomnium-bin).

 Alternatively, you can build Insomnium from source on your local machine using `npm run app-package`.